 4. Individuals consuming refreshments during the regular meetings are requested to make a voluntary donation of $1.00.
 Refreshments are free for first time guest.

 5. Application forms for membership shall be provided by the Membership Committee and will be available on the Web site.

-6. The Society shall maintain an active Web Site, on the APCUG server, and a Web Board for the benefit of members and endeavors to perform public services, such as supplying expertise to small businesses and home users.
+6. The Society shall maintain an active Web Site, on the APCUG server, for the benefit of members and endeavors to perform public services, such as supplying expertise to small businesses and home users.